-IND 501 Introduction to the Personal Growth Portfolio (1) A
+IND 501 Introduction to the Personal Growth Portfolio (1) A IND 501-CL Introduction to the Personal Growth Portfolio (1)

 An introduction to the four seminary program outcomes which identify the areas of personal growth expected of students during seminary education.
 The course assignments for this one credit requirement are completed independently for discussion with an academic advisor.
 This course is evaluated as a pass-fail course using the program-specific rubric.